 At First Presbyterian, we delight in breaking bread together as a community.
 Please join us for delicious home cooked meals Wednesday nights from September to May served in our Fellowship Hall.
 Our Wednesday night dinners give us the chance to meet new people, build relationships, and serve each other around the table.

-Monday Books at 2—The book group is midway through The Bible’s Cutting Room Floor: The Holy Scriptures Missing From Your Bible, by Joel M. Hoffman.
-In a few weeks we’ll take on the novel Eli, by Bill Myers.
-New group members are always welcome.
+Monday Books at 2 – The book group is reading the novel Eli, by Bill Myers, and we’ll soon be choosing our next book.
+New group members are always welcome!
 Our discussions are casual and wide-ranging.
-We meet every Monday from 2-3 pm at Grounds for Thought.
-If you’d like to take part or need more information, contact Marcy St. John @email@example.com or 419/352-8715.
+We meet on Mondays from 2 – 3 p.m. at Grounds For Thought.
+If you’d like to take part or need more information, contact Marcy St. John [firstname.lastname@example.org 0r 419/352-8715].